whatsapp us

 A. Space and Dimensions

-• Ensure a minimum width of 3–4 feet between the two counters for easy movement.
+• Ensure a minimum width of 3 to 4 feet between the two counters for easy movement.

 • For wider kitchens, use one side as a full-height storage unit to maximize space.